cjhnbls/pipelinedb-doc-cn/clients.rst

       stmt.executeUpdate(
         "CREATE CONTINUOUS VIEW v AS SELECT x::integer, COUNT(*) FROM stream GROUP BY x");

-      // ACTIVATE our CONTINUOUS VIEW so that it starts reading events from stream stmt.executeUpdate("ACTIVATE");

       for (int i=0; i<100000; i++)
       {
         // 10 unique groupings